ithinx-io/nxp_a2dp_sample_workspace/README.md

 # Initial project setup

 This project contains a setup containing a [workspace file](https://code.visualstudio.com/docs/editor/workspaces) and [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers) environment based on the official [Zephyr Docker setup](https://github.com/zephyrproject-rtos/docker-image) for [Visual Studio Code](https://code.visualstudio.com). \
-Additionally it make sure the required Zephyr Toolchains from the Zephyr Dockerfile are usable. \
+Additionally it makes sure the required Zephyr Toolchains from the Zephyr Dockerfile are usable. \
 To initialize:
-- recursively clone this repo containing the Zephyr DevContainer Workspace and the NXP-Zephyr as submodule:
+- clone this repo containing the Zephyr DevContainer Workspace and the NXP-Zephyr as submodule:
   ```
-  git clone --recurse-submodules <clone-url-of-this repo>
+  git clone <clone-url-of-this repo>
   ```
 - Open the project by doubleClick on the [NXP.code-workspace](NXP.code-workspace) file. \
   VisualStudio Code will ask to `reopen the workspace in DevContainer`, please select `Reopen in Container` (mandatory!).
-- After VSCode startup (will take some time for the initial docker container build), update Zephyr modules and HAL blobs:
+- After VSCode startup (will take some time for the initial docker container build), fetch/update NXP Zephyr and NXP HAL blobs:
   ```
   west update
   west blobs fetch hal_nxp